CLICK HERE TO LISTEN

 Who can be a bully?

 Bullying is mostly associated with children, teens, and institutions of learning.
 But bullying can happen in the home, at the workplace, and in romantic relationships.
-A bully can be a sibling, an aggressive teen, a romantic partner, colleagues at work, a neighbor, an insensitive friend, etc. It can occur in any form of relationship and in any age group.
+A bully can be a sibling, an aggressive teen, a romantic partner, colleagues at work, a neighbour, an insensitive friend, etc. It can occur in any form of relationship and in any age group.
 It is not only tailored to the young ones.

 What are the common types of bullying?

-There are six common types of bullying.
+There are five common types of bullying.
 In as much as physical bullying is the most evident, the more hidden types of bullying may cause more mental torture.
 This is because it’s hard to prove the incidences of bullying which make it hard for the victim to reach out for help or to be helped.

 This involves exerting physical harm on the victim such as kicking, pushing, slapping, punching, spitting, etc. It also includes threats to do these things or installing fear in a victim.
 Physical bullying also involves stealing from a victim, ruining their property, or harassing them.